 In order to get better at something, you have to do that repeatedly for a long period of time.
 Same with the longboarding.
 Ride as much as you can.

 Use your longboard to commute.
 Instead of taking public transportation, bike or a car get to your destination with a longboard.
-You’ll get more comfortable in different situations, adjust to various surfaces, improve reaction time, and balance.
+You’ll get more comfortable in different situations, adjust to various surfaces, and improve reaction time, and balance.

 Ride with friends/peers